Vermont's first law governing motor vehicles was passed by the Legislature in 1894 and provided that:

 An act of the 1957 Legislative session authorized the issuance of initial or "vanity" license plates.

-The 1965 Legislative session approved an act which changed the expiration date of the plates to the last day in February for passenger, dealer, repair and municipal plates, and April 30 for all others.
+The 1965 Legislative session approved an act that changed the expiration date of the plates to the last day in February for passenger, dealer, repair and municipal plates, and April 30 for all others.
 This same year it was required that future plates be reflectorized in whole or in part.
 This change was implemented with the 1967 plates.
 This was also the year in which the Department of Motor Vehicles hoped to start issuing multi-year plates.
 The plates issued in 1967 omitted the word "See" which had preceded "Vermont" since 1957 which left a space in case DMV was permitted to use a revalidation sticker.
 The 1967 Legislature did authorize the use of a sticker to revalidate the plate, and this was issued in 1968.
 1967 also saw the introduction of debossed plates where the letters, numbers, etc. are sunken instead of raised.
 These plates were the first in Vermont to have six numbers on them, as the old letter-number system was abandoned.

 In 1969 new plates were issued, which were identical to the 1967 plates, except the word "See" had been restored and the space for the sticker was now in the space where the date had been.
 These were the first undated plates to be used since 1918.
-Because of the poorer legibility of the six digit plates, the 1969 plates had a one letter four-number combination, but this was used for plates over 10,000 instead of over 100,000.
+Because of the poorer legibility of the six-digit plates, the 1969 plates had a one letter four-number combination, but this was used for plates over 10,000 instead of over 100,000.
 The letter was either ahead of the number or following it.
 This combination made Vermont plates amongst the most legible in the nation.
-The letters used in front of the numbers were A, B, C, D, E, F, G, H, K, L, M, N, P, R, S, T, V, X and Y. The same series was also used, following the number.
+The letters used in front of the numbers were A, B, C, D, E, F, G, H, K, L, M, N, P, R, S, T, V, X, and Y. The same series was also used, following the number.
 These letters had no special significance and were not issued in alphabetical order.
 These plates were revalidated in 1970 by stickers and were revalidated a second time in 1971.

 The plates issued in 1972 would be of a similar design to the 1969 plates, except the date was stenciled in the place for the revalidation stickers.
 A sticker would be issued the following year to be placed over the stenciled date.